Swell Tribal Battery Rebate Program for California Tribes

 As of early July 2020, the income rebate eligibility limits for residential projects on California Tribal Lands has not been finalized.
 Prosper Sustainably supported Pala, Rincon, and San Pasqual in partnering with the California Solar and Storage Association (CALSSA) and GRID Alternatives in advocating that the CPUC adopt 80% of area median income (AMI) limits versus 200% of federal poverty as the limit.
 To view the letter submitted by CALSSA and the tribes in response to a recent CPUC proposed decision to establish income limits on tribal lands, click here.
 To view the letter submitted by GRID as part of these same proceedings, click here.

 Prosper and Swell hosted a webinar on June 18, 2020 describing the SGIP rebate opportunities on tribal lands with a representative from Pala.
 A recording of the webinar can be found below.
-To download the webinar slides, click here.
+To download the webinar slides (updated in July 2020), click here.

 June 18, 2020 Webinar: SGIP Energy Storage Rebate Opportunities on Tribal Lands in California